gkang2018/imdb-pa1/README.md

 v16.9.1
 ```

-2. Navigate to the root directory of the project.
+2. Navigate inside of the PA1_2 directory of the project.
 And open up two terminal instances.
 If running on VSCode, you can use the split terminal option

 In first terminal, navigate into the `client` directory
 ```